Jejomar Binay Jr.

 Jejomar Erwin "Junjun" Sombillo Binay Jr. (born July 12, 1977) is a Filipino politician who served as the mayor of Makati from 2010 to 2015.
+He is the only son of former Vice President Jejomar Binay.
 He was initially dismissed from office by the Ombudsman of the Philippines but this decision was overturned by the Court of Appeals in a ruling dated May 3, 2018.
 He is perpetually banned from holding public office after the Court of Appeals affirmed on May 28, 2019, charges of grave misconduct, dishonesty and conduct prejudicial to the best interest of the service over the construction of a Makati school building.
-He is the only son of former Vice President Jejomar Binay.

 Early life

 Binay was born on July 12, 1977, as the third of five children and the only son of Jejomar Binay and Elenita Sombillo.
-He is the younger brother of Nancy Binay, a current Senator, and Abby Binay, the current mayor of Makati.
+He is the younger brother of Nancy Binay, a current Mayor of Makati, and Abby Binay, the Former mayor of Makati.
 From 1996 to 2001, Binay attended the University of the Philippines Diliman, where he graduated with a B.A. degree in Philippine studies major in Malikhaing Pagsulat (creative writing), and public administration, cum laude.
 He also holds a master's degree in public administration from the UP National College for Public Administration and Governance.

 Political career

-At a young age, Binay was groomed by his father in local politics as a Sangguniang Kabataan (Youth Council) president from 1992 to 2001 and later as city councilor for three consecutive terms.
+At a young age, Binay was groomed by his father in local politics as a Sangguniang Kabataan (Youth Council) president of barangay San Antonio from 1992 to 2001 and later as city councilor for three consecutive terms.

 During his days as councilor, he was concurrently chairman of the Committee of Rules, Legal Matters and Ethics and the Committee on Education, Arts and Sciences.
 He was also a member of three other committees.

 Being barred by the constitution to run for a fourth consecutive term, he ran instead for mayor for the 2010 Makati local elections.
-He had singer and former councilor Rico J. Puno as his running mate.
-He won the mayoral race defeating outgoing Vice Mayor Ernesto Mercado in a landslide victory, while Puno lost to Mercado's running mate, Makati's ABC President Romulo Peña Jr. from Barangay Valenzuela.
-He took oath on June 28, 2010, administered by Senator Francis Escudero at the Makati City Hall.
+He had singer and former councilor Rico J. Puno as his running mate for vice mayor.
+He won the mayoral race in a landslide victory, while Puno lost to outgoing vice mayor Ernesto Mercado's running mate, Councilor Romulo Peña Jr., who was a sectoral representative as Makati's Association of Barangay Captains (ABC) President.
+He took oath on June 28, 2010, before Senator Francis Escudero at the Makati City Hall.

-In the May 13, 2013, Makati local elections, Binay won over token opponent Renato Bondal via a massive landslide by garnering 208,748 of the total popular vote to secure a second term.
+In the May 13, 2013, Makati local elections, Binay won over token opponent Renato Bondal via a massive landslide by garnering 208,748 of the total popular votes to secure a second term.